The Billington Lab

 Jan 15, 2021 The HPDS team received funding from HAI for their project "Intelligent Hybrid Physical-Digital Spaces: Advancing the Science, Design, and Operation of Built Environments through AI-Driven Sensing and Adaptation."

-Nov 20, 2020 Congratulations to Dunia for completing her MS degree in the SDC program!
+Nov 20, 2020 Congratulations to Dunia Karzai for completing her MS degree in the SDC program!

-Fall 2020 Congratulations to Belle and Basma for each successfully passing Part I of the PhD General Qualifying Exam!
+Fall 2020 Congratulations to Belle Douglas and Basma Altef for each successfully passing Part I of the PhD General Qualifying Exam!

-July 22, 2020 Sarah received a 2020-2021 Impact Lab Design Fellowship to explore how design can increase the acceptance of permanent supportive and affordable housing.
-Together with a cohort of faculty, they will work in parallel design new Impact Labs in collaboration with partners in the public, private, and civic sectors.
+July 22, 2020 Sarah Billington received a 2020-2021 Impact Lab Design Fellowship to explore how design can increase the acceptance of permanent supportive and affordable housing.

-June 4, 2020 Yi successfully defended his PhD titled: "Improving Ductility and Design Methods for Reinforced HPFRCC Flexural Members."
-Congratulations, Yi!
+June 4, 2020 Congratulations to Dr. Yi Shao for his successful PhD defense on "Improving Ductility and Design Methods for Reinforced HPFRCC Flexural Members."